Resonances on geometrically finite graphs: Resolvent on model spaces

 \section{Resolvent on model spaces}

 In order to prove Theorem~\ref{thm:merom_resolvent} we follow the approach of \cite{guillope_zworski_95} (see also \cite{Bor16}) which consists of first proving exact meromorphic resolvents on the model geometries, i.e.\@ on cusps and funnels.
-In a next step we then construct a global parametrix in Section \ref{sec_geometrically_finite_resolvent}.
+We use this to then construct a global parametrix in Section \ref{sec_geometrically_finite_resolvent}.

 We begin by recalling what it means for a family of operators to be meromorphic. \begin{definition} Let $X , Y$ be Banach spaces.
 A family of operators

 is called \emph{meromorphic} if for every $z_0 \in \Omega$ there exist $J \in \mathbb{N}_0,\ \varepsilon > 0$ and operators $A_j \in \mathcal{L}(X,Y)$ such that